SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 created: 2022-08-30T04:06:01.553Z
 guid: 113b1e11-6df4-4901-9e9f-bcc06b6fb352
 ---
-When you're working, you will encounter issues that block you from progressing, force you to do a lot of research or otherwise spend time building towards being able to complete your work.
+When you're working, you will encounter issues that block you from progressing, force you to do a lot of research, or otherwise spend time building towards being able to complete your work.
 In these moments, the question arises, "When should I ask for help?"